-Ethanol-blended gasoline is a motor fuel composed of petroleum-based gasoline mixed with ethanol, a renewable bio-alcohol produced from sugarcane, corn, molasses, grains, or cellulosic biomass.
-The blending ratio is denoted by “E” followed by the ethanol percentage.
+Ethanol-blended gasoline is a motor fuel composed of petroleum-based gasoline mixed with ethanol, a renewable bio-alcohol primarily produced from sugarcane, corn, molasses, grains, or cellulosic biomass.
+The blending percentage is denoted by the prefix “E”, followed by the ethanol volume percentage in the final fuel.

 Types of Ethanol Blends & Usage